meteor/meteor/content/ui-ux.md

 <h3 id="smart-components">Smart Components</h3>

 While most of the components in your app should be reusable, they need to get their data passed in from somewhere.
 This is where "smart" components come in.
-Such components typically the following things:
+Such components typically do the following things:

  1. Subscribe to data, using subscriptions.
  2. Fetch data from those subscriptions.